the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 If your event takes place in-person, try to choose a date and start time that takes into account how long your attendees will need to travel.
 For example, having your event start at 10:30 a.m. allows for inter-city travel the morning before the event.

 Events that occur on weekends or during working hours can negatively impact the ability of people with lived experience who have jobs or caregiving commitments to attend events.
-B y considering when your attendees will be required elsewhere, you will be more likely to find a time that suits everyone.
+By considering when your attendees will be required elsewhere, you will be more likely to find a time that suits everyone.

 Although scheduling is difficult for any form of event organizing, please take the time to consider what barriers an event's timing will have on your ability to be inclusive of people with lived experience and refer to your local area for any specific dates to avoid.